kubernetes/website/content/en/docs/concepts/security/rbac-good-practices.md

 to limit the quantity of objects which can be created.

 ## {{% heading "whatsnext" %}}
-* To learn more about RBAC, see [RBAC documentation](/docs/reference/access-authn-authz/rbac/).
+* To learn more about RBAC, see the [RBAC documentation](/docs/reference/access-authn-authz/rbac/).